czlee/jadeite/readme.md

   This is sometimes useful for rerunning experiments.

+- `show_duration.py` prints the duration of each experiment in the given directory.

+### Extending or stopping repeated experiments early

+Most scripts take the `--repeat` or `-q` argument, which specifies how many times the experiment (or experiment matrix, if multiple values are specified for `--clients` or `--noise`) should be repeated.
+It is possible to change this while the script is running by overwriting the `repeats` file in the experiment directory with a new number.

+For example, if you had initially specified `-q 10` and it's currently up to iteration 5 (starting from 0), then writing `6` to `repeats` will stop it after it finishes the current iteration of the experiment matrix.
+Writing `20` to `repeats` will extend the experiment to 20 repetitions.
+An easy way to effect this is to use `echo 20 > latest/repeats`.

+You can also stop the script as soon as the current experiment is finished, without it having to get to the end of the current experiment matrix.
+To do this, create a `stop-now` file, for example, using `touch latest/stop-now`.

+How this works: The scripts check after each experiment whether the `stop-now` file exists, and checks the value in the `repeats` file after each full sweep of the experiment matrix.

 Coding principles
 -----------------
 I don't claim these to be best practice or anything, they're just what I was trying to do when writing this code.